lamastex/scalable-data-science/db/week1/01_introduction/003_scalaCrashCourse.md

 ## Scala Resources

 You will not be learning scala systematically and thoroughly in this course.
-You will learn Scala by doing various Spark jobs.
+You will learn *to use* Scala by doing various Spark jobs.

 If you are seriously interested in learning scala properly, then there are various resources, including: